Torino Hunte

-Torino Hunte (born 14 December 1990) is a Dutch professional footballer who plays as a winger.
+Torino Marciano Silvano Hunte (born 14 December 1990) is a Dutch footballer who plays as a winger for DVS '33.
 He formerly played for FC Eindhoven, Almere City, VVV-Venlo and FC Den Bosch.

 Club career

 On 31 January 2022, Hunte signed with FC Den Bosch until the end of the season.

 On 27 June 2022, he signed with Politehnica Iași in Romania.

+Hunte returned to the Netherlands in January 2023, signing with Tweede Divisie club De Treffers.

 Personal life

 Born in the Netherlands, Hunte is of Surinamese descent.